allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

         GsonBuilder().registerTypeAdapter(LocalDate::class.java, LocalDateAdapter()).create();
 ```

-which is ugly.
+Which is ugly.

 ## Reversed type declaration

-In the C-family of programming languages we have the standard way for declaring types of things.
+In the C-family of programming languages, we have the standard way of declaring types of things.
 Shortly, first goes a type, then goes a typed thing (variable, fields, method, and so on).

 Standard notation in **Java**: